astrosica/python-functions/README.md

 * [x] transforms a 3D header to a 2D header
 * [x] slices a 3D data cube along its third axis and saves each 2D image as a separate image file

+## Sky Coordinates

+* [x] convert Right Ascension and Declination coordinates from decimal degrees to the sexagismal system
+* [x] convert Right Ascension and Declination coordinates from the sexagismal system to decimal degrees
+* [x] convert Right Ascension and Declination coordinates from the sexagismal in the B1959 system to decimal degrees in the J2000 system
+* [x] match two sets of catalogue positions in equatorial coordinates

 ## Photometry

 * [x] convert photometric magnitude uncertainty to signal-to-noise ratio